How to Store Stick Electrodes: With Tips for Home Welders

 If you leave these rods unprotected, their flux will decay at fast rates, and you cannot recondition them to their original condition.

-As an extreme example, the following E4043 aluminum rod, which I left outside and found many days later.
+As an extreme example, take a look at the following E4043 aluminum rod, which I left outside for a couple of days.

 Manufacturers always supply these moisture-sensitive rods in airtight sealed containers or heavy-duty vacuum bags, which provide excellent protection.